 If you think you qualify, chat with your health care team about when you should receive your booster.

-Yes, when you qualify to get the vaccine, you will need to schedule an appointment.
+Yes, in most cases you’ll need to schedule an appointment first.
 To book with AHN, use our online scheduling tool or call (412) DOCTORS (412) 362-8677.
 You may also reach out to local pharmacies or other providers to schedule.

 The vaccine is free to all Americans.

 The vaccine itself is paid for through funding authorized by the CARES Act.
 However, the administration of the vaccine by a health care provider is paid for by your insurance carrier.

 Providers are prohibited, by agreement with the U.S. government, from billing patients for the vaccine or its administration, including balance billing.

 The vaccine is still free of charge.
 Providers are prohibited, by agreement with the U.S. government, from billing patients for the vaccine or its administration, including balance billing.

 No, a prescription or doctor order isn't necessary to receive the vaccine.